-Iowa Sen. Ernst holds off Greenfield to win reelection
+Iowa Sen. Ernst holds off Dem challenger Greenfield to win reelection

 Incumbent Iowa Sen. Joni Ernst has staved off Democratic challenger Theresa Greenfield in one of the most contested races of the 2020 campaign, Fox News projects.

-The race between Ernst and Greenfield, a real estate developer, was tight throughout with the Republican senator pulling ahead in the week leading up to the election.
+The race between Ernst and Greenfield, a real estate developer, was tight throughout with the Republican senator pulling ahead in the polls in the week leading up to election.
+Polls compiled by RealClear Politics showed Greenfield with a 5-point lead at the beginning of October.